Morning sun @Bellinter House

 As our boys are so young I had really mixed feelings about leaving for 9 days - not for them, I knew they’d be delighted hanging out with their dad for the time, it was more that I hadn’t had 9 days without one or two small people to be responsible for in over 3 years.
 I wouldn’t know what to do with myself and warned Mark I may feel the need to offer him snacks and ask him if he needed the toilet.
 It turns out I was fine and the novelty of just having myself to look after and being able to read uninterrupted was an extra bonus of the trip.

-After sampling the biryani that Hyderabad is famous for (it’d have been rude not to), the next morning we flew from Hyderabad to Raipur to visit the mill where the silk is spun into yarn.
+After arriving in India, the first stop was Hyderabad and I had the chance to sample the biryani that Hyderabad is famous for (it’d have been rude not to).
+The next morning we flew from Hyderabad to Raipur to visit the mill where the silk is spun into yarn.
 Although I knew the basics of yarn making I had no idea of the intricate system involved where each stage of the process was repeated at least 4 times to ensure top quality yarn.
 The mill was HUGE, like a small village and we had the privilege of staying in their on site guesthouse.
 After spending a day at the mill in Raipur, we took a morning flight to Bangalore in south India to visit the weavers and eat some masala dosa while still in the south (if you are yet to try masala dosa do so immediately.
 Ambala on Camden St. in Dublin make a fantastic one).

 Bangalore was hot, busy and loud.
 We had seemed to escape the hustle and bustle in Hyderabad and Raipur so it was reassuring to see that Indian life was still as I had remembered it, at least down south.
 We visited the weavers where the silk is woven on autolooms that work at an unbelievable speed.
 Being on site meant I was fully able to talk with Rajaiah and the weavers about future developments rather than emailing back and forth so it was fantastic to get so much ground covered.
 Unsurprisingly, I could have done with more time there but I reckon that is always going to be the case when a trip has a tight timeframe.